Supply Chain Transparency

 Our comprehensive group-wide Code of Ethics, which is applicable to all Gildan directors, officers and employees worldwide, sets out the Company’s standards of integrity and expectations for ethical behaviour.
 It serves as an affirmation of our strong commitment to fair labour practices in the workplace, as a framework in guiding the Company’s operations and business practices throughout the world, and as a guide to help employees make decisions that are consistent with Gildan’s core values and principles.

-In addition to our Code of Ethics, Gildan has also implemented a Code of Conduct, which affirms our position on a wide range of labour practices and directs activities at each of our operating locations.
-Our Code of Conduct, which is based on the ILO Conventions, encompasses elements set forth by the FLA, as well as best practices commonly agreed upon in the area of corporate social responsibility.
+In addition to our Code of Ethics, Gildan maintains a Code of Conduct, which affirms our position on a wide range of labour practices and directs activities at each of our operating locations.
 Our Code of Conduct explicitly states that “Gildan and its business partners will not use forced labour, including prison labour, indentured labour, bonded labour or any other form of forced labour.”
 In addition, Gildan’s business partners are required to ensure that their suppliers adhere to the Code of Conduct.

 Furthermore, the labour standards set forth in our Code of Conduct are complemented by specific procedures and practical requirements explained in Gildan’s Social and Sustainable Compliance Guidebook, which is provided to all our manufacturing contractors.
-This Guidebook classifies forced labour and human trafficking as zero tolerance issue.
+This Guidebook classifies forced labour and human trafficking as a zero-tolerance issue.

 Finally, our Whistleblowing Policy encourages our employees and external stakeholders, including employees of third party manufacturing contractors, to report any real or suspected misconduct, which extends to concerns relating to human rights violations like slavery and human trafficking.
 All reports received through the various reporting channels available to our employees – including our Ethics and Compliance Hotline – are fully investigated and appropriate remedial actions are taken.

 Verification of product supply chain to evaluate and address risks of human trafficking and slavery

 Our due diligence helps guide our business decisions and ensures that all facilities manufacturing our products comply with our Code of Conduct, as well as local and international laws.
-Where there is a concern of potential human rights infringements such as slavery or human trafficking, Gildan will not engage in a particular business relationship.
-As an example, Gildan has undertaken to ban cotton originating from Uzbekistan due to concerns over forced labour in the Uzbek cotton industry, or to avoid the use in our products of certain minerals originating from the Democratic Republic of Congo and adjoining countries (the so-called “conflict minerals”).
+Where there is a concern of potential human rights violations such as slavery or human trafficking, Gildan will not engage in a particular business relationship.
+Gildan does not tolerate any form of forced labour and has taken the appropriate steps to ensure that it is not present in its global supply chain.

 Audits to evaluate supplier compliance with Company standards for human trafficking and slavery in supply chains

-To ensure compliance with our Code of Conduct, we perform independent internal and third party working conditions audits at each of our owned and contracted facilities that manufacture our products.
+To ensure compliance with our Code of Conduct, we perform independent internal and third-party working condition audits at each of our owned and contracted facilities that manufacture our products.
 The majority of the audits are conducted by our trained internal auditors, while third party auditors are employed in some instances.
 Some of our manufacturing contractors have been participating in the ILO Better Work Programme.
-Gildan’s manufacturing facilities, as well as its contractors, are also independently audited by the FLA, WRAP and some of our customers.
+Gildan’s manufacturing facilities, as well as its contractors, are also independently audited by the FLA, SEDEX, WRAP and some of our customers.
 All Gildan-owned and third-party contractor facilities are subject to a complete internal audit based on a risk assessment that evaluates country risk, order volume, the facility’s rating and previous audit performance at least once every two years.